Khalifa bin Ahmed Al Khalifa

-Field marshal Khalifa bin Ahmed Al Khalifa (خليفة بن أحمد آل خليفة, born 1946) is a Bahraini soldier who serves as commander-in-chief of the Bahrain Defence Force (BDF).
+Field marshal Khalifa bin Ahmed Al Khalifa (خليفة بن أحمد آل خليفة, born 1946) is a Bahraini soldier who serves as Commander-in-Chief of the Bahrain Defence Force (BDF) since 2008.

 Biography

 Enrolling at the Royal Military Academy Sandhurst on December 19, 1968, Al Khalifa also completed many military courses in Arab countries and elsewhere along with a master's degree in military science from the Joint Services Command and Staff College of the United Kingdom on October 27, 1972.
-He was meanwhile appointed assistant commander of the recruits at the BDF Training Center on April 10, 1968 and led the graduation column for the first batch of recruits of the BDF in 1969, later that year becoming commander of the 1st Mechanized Infantry Battalion.
+He was meanwhile appointed assistant commander of the recruits at the BDF Training Center on April 10, 1968, and led the graduation column for the first batch of recruits of the BDF in 1969, later that year becoming commander of the 1st Mechanized Infantry Battalion.

 On January 19, 1974, Emir Isa bin Salman Al Khalifa appointed him Chief of Staff of the BDF.
 This was followed on March 13, 1988, by Khalifa bin Ahmed being named Deputy Commander-in-Chief and Minister of Defense.
-On January 29, 2001, Emir and soon-to-be King of Bahrain Hamad bin Isa promoted Khalifa bin Ahmed to Lieutenant-General, followed by the titles of BDF Commander-in-Chief on January 6, 2008, and the rank of field marshal on February 8, 2011.
+On January 29, 2001, Emir and soon-to-be King of Bahrain Hamad bin Isa Al Khalifa promoted Khalifa bin Ahmed to Lieutenant-General, followed by the titles of BDF Commander-in-Chief on January 6, 2008, and the rank of field marshal on February 8, 2011.